ena-infrastructure/specifications/ena-oauth2-profile.md

 <a name="token-requests"></a>
 ##### 3.3.2.1.
 Token Requests

-The following request parameters are REQUIRED for the client to pass to the authorization server’s endpoint, regardless of the grant type being used:
+The following request parameters are REQUIRED for the client to pass to the authorization server’s token endpoint, regardless of the grant type being used:

 - `grant_type` - The grant type used for the particular request.
 See [Section 5, Grant Types](#grant-types) for the different grant types specified in this profile.

 - `client_id` - The identifier for the client making the request.
 See [Section 2.2.1, Client Identifiers](#client-identifiers).

 Additional request parameters that are specific to each grant type apply and are specified for the respective grant type.
 See [Section 5, Grant Types](#grant-types).

+The client making the token request MUST authenticate using either the `private_key_jwt` method or, if supported by the authorization server and permitted by policy, Mutual TLS.
+See [Section 8.3.1, Signed JWT for Client Authentication](#signed-jwt-for-client-authentication) and [Section 8.3.2, Mutual TLS for Client Authentication](#mutual-tls-for-client-authentication) for further requirements.
+The authorization server MUST reject any token request that lacks client authentication or uses a method not permitted by this profile.

 The authorization server MUST authenticate the client request before proceeding.